epccs/Gravimetric/Applications/Shutdown/README.md

 {"hs_en":"UP"}
 ```

-Its report is based on toggling the hs_state that was poked by way of callback from the manager after setup, e.g. after an application reset.
+Its report is based on toggling of the hs_state returned after setup set callback and poked the manager.

 ##  /0/hscntl?